-When you stake with Hex, you aren’t securing a network or facilitating any underlying economic activity.
+When you stake with Hex, you aren’t securing a network or facilitating any underlying economic activity at all.
 You are just agreeing to lock up your funds so that there won’t be selling pressure.
 What a convenient product feature.

-You send Ethereum to the contract address, known as the origin address, and you are sent Hex tokens.
-If you want to change your Hex tokens back to Etheruem, you have to go to go somewhere else.
-You don’t get a refund from Schueler’s origin address.
+During the first year’s claim period, you’d send Ethereum to the contract address, known as the origin address, and you were sent Hex tokens.
+If you wanted to change your Hex tokens back to Etheruem, you’d have to go to go somewhere else.
+You don’t ever get a refund from Schueler’s origin address.
 He keeps everything you send him, scot-free and if you want out, then you are on your own to find an exchange offering liquidity.

 About $7 million of Ethereum was withdrawn from that origin address about a month after launch.
 It was conducted with 36 transactions of 1,337 ETH.
 1337 is “leetspeak” for leet, which means “elite.”
 Hackers in the 1990s referred to others as elite if they had the best hacking skills being able to infiltrate corporate servers and websites.
 To me this looks like a cocky message basically bragging about how he bilked millions of dollars out of suckers.

-Also, there’s nothing stopping Richard Schueler from creating a continuous loop by sending Ethereum to the origin address, receiving Hex, then sending the received Ethereum to a different address (through a laundering mixer), and then sending it right back to the origin address for more Hex.
-He can mint himself as much Hex as he wants.
-How are people not seeing how much of a scam this is?
+Also, during the first year, there was nothing stopping Richard Schueler from creating a continuous loop by sending Ethereum to the origin address, receiving Hex, then sending the received Ethereum to a different address (through a laundering mixer to obfuscate this activity), and then sending it right back to the origin address for more Hex.
+He could mint himself as much Hex as he wanted and he did (more on that below).

 It started with lots of marketing through traditional print and online media as I showed at the beginning of this article.
 As stated before, this is unusual for a cryptocurrency project to advertise because search engines usually outright ban any advertisements related to crypto and print media is expensive.